Jaja-owiny/alx-low_level_programming/0x00-hello_world/README.md

 3-name - Script compiles a C file and creates an executable file named cisfun.
 4-puts.c - Script prints a string 'Programming is like building a multilingual puzzle.
 5-printf.c - Script prints the text with proper grammar, but the outcome is a piece of art, using the printf() function.
+6-size.c - Program prints the sixe of data types.
+100-intel - Script generates the assembly code(intel syntax) of a C code and saves it in an output file.